SpenceKonde/DxCore/README.md

 * Tools -> Reset pin - This menu option can be set to Reset (default) or Input; the latter allows this pin to be used as a normal input.
 * Tools -> B.O.D.
 Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> millis()/micros() - If set to enable (default), millis(), micros() and pulseInLong() will be available.
-If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
-Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on the 8-pin parts which are extremely limited in flash.
-Depending on the part, options to force millis/micros onto specific timers are available.
+If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work, though it's done using delayMicroseconds(), so interrupts are disabled for 1ms at a time during the delay, and any interrupts that happen during the delay will add to the length of the delay.
+Depending on the part, options to force millis/micros onto any timer on the chip are also available from this menu.
+* Tools -> ADC Workaround - If set to Enable, the workaround for the ADC silicon errata will be used, and ADC mux will be pointed away from pins after analogRead().
+If set to Startup Only, this is only done at startup; digitalRead() will not work on the last pin you used analogRead() with.

 # Buying AVR DA-series breakout boards